A small team of researchers in the United Kingdom have been researching the cut-flower industry for over a decade.

 Seasonality is especially important as a driver of lower impacts, as less inputs are needed for production.
 Lower inputs, whether chemicals, water or power, mean lower environmental impacts.
 Serving local markets means that transport needs are lower, therefore less carbon energy is required.

-❝ — Dr David Bek
+❝ — Prof David Bek

 The concept of ‘local’ is another tricky one.
-For florists located a long way from areas of commercial production, Dr Bek says the key thing is to try and control the variables that you can and for florists to ask questions of producers.
+For florists located a long way from areas of commercial production, Bek says the key thing is to try and control the variables that you can and for florists to ask questions of producers.

 “Questions can be asked about the logistics operations – are the transport systems being used by the wholesalers operating according to best practice sustainability standards?
 Is every effort being made to reduce the carbon footprint?
 What sustainability standards are flower growers working towards in their production systems?
 Do they have policies to reduce carbon footprints and plastic usage for example?
 Do, they comply with certifications?
 What growing media do they use?
 If the florist is buying wild-grown flowers, then are these being harvested according to conservation legislation?”